 Paid self-parking is available in the museum garage during regular museum hours (space limited).
 Parking spaces are available in the museum garage for vehicles bearing valid DMV handicapped parking stickers or license plates on a first come, first served basis for vehicles under 8'2".
-An elevator and a ramp are available to take visitors up to the Box Office at plaza level.
+An elevator and a ramp are available to take visitors up to the Ticket Center at plaza level.
 For information on accessible spaces for vans greater than eight feet tall, please email firstname.lastname@example.org.
 A limited number of spaces are also available for vehicles with valid baby stroller permits.

 An elevator is available at the visitor drop-off on Museum Drive, and an elevator and a ramp are available inside the museum garage, all providing access to the main entrance on Knight Plaza.
 Elevators are available in the central atrium of the museum providing access to all levels, including the programmed rooftop.
 An elevator connects all three levels of the Aquarium and the MeLaβ exhibit.
 There is also a ramp from the mezzanine level of the Aquarium leading down to the MeLaβ.
 An elevator in the West Wing provides access to the exhibition galleries on floors 2 and 3.